clearmatics/mobius/README.md

 ## Introduction

 Möbius is a Smart Contract that runs on Ethereum that offers trustless tumbling.
-The contract uses `secp256k1` and is applicable to private networks, due to the gas cost of running the contract.
-The contract will be ported to use `alt_bn128` making it applicable to the public network.

 ## White Paper